nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * At least one of the optional fields must be provided
 * Date is in the YYYY-MM-dd format and time is in the HH:mm format
+* Participants added need to be contacts that exist in the given module
+* The combination of module and meeting name must be unique
 * All the newly provided fields will override previous fields

 Example(s):